-- Building and maintaining the Alliance’s www.mdgamblinghelp.org;
+- Building and maintaining the Alliance’s www.mdgamblinghelp.org; and

-- Including the 1-800-GAMBLER help line number and “Play Responsibly” message on the back of all Lottery ticket stock (instant and online) and on mdlottery.com;
+- Including the 1-800-GAMBLER help line number and “Play Responsibly” message on the back of all Lottery ticket stock (instant and online) and on mdlottery.com; and

-- Exhibiting and presenting at conferences and workshops for educators, judicial personnel, prosecuting attorneys, university/college representatives, counselors, social workers, older adults and the general public to raise awareness of problem gambling issues and the free help available to problem gamblers and their families;
+- Exhibiting and presenting at conferences and workshops for educators, judicial personnel, prosecuting attorneys, university/college representatives, counselors, social workers, older adults and the general public to raise awareness of problem gambling issues and the free help available to problem gamblers and their families; and

 - Training of Lottery employees in problem-gambling sensitivity.